pkallas/Simple-Isomorphic-Rendering/README.md

 ### Overview

 This is a navbar component that can be used in react applications.
+Feel free to fork and/or clone the repo and use it as a starting template for a new React application.
 If you just want the component, you can find it in the src/client/Navbar directory.
 Otherwise, you can see a simple example of using isomorphic rendering to render a React app using node and javascript for the server.
 One thing to note is that the styles for the navbar are included in a separate css file in the Navbar directory.
 Webpack has been configured to bundle any imported css files it finds into one style.css sheet.
 Babel has been configured so that node can correctly parse the import './index.css' statement when it serves the distributed build.

 Due to using isomorphic rendering, this is an example of how you could create a React application, and users who have disabled javascript can still view and